STARTS

 Lesson 3:

 Adventure game.
-Team development.
-NPCs
+Team development

 Lesson 1: